Transforming Conflict 1: Leadership, Discipleship and Community (formerly Transforming Church Conflict)

 Apply for the senior leaders’ course if you have a leadership role at regional or national level – for example Bishops, Archdeacons and others in the senior staff team (Anglican & Roman Catholic), Regional Ministers (Baptist), District Chairs (Methodist), Divisional Commanders (Salvation Army), Moderators (URC), or equivalents in other denominations and Christian settings.
 This version assumes that your oversight responsibilities include intervening in conflicts at local church or organisational level.

-Bridge Builders offers advanced courses which build on the understanding and skills gained on Transforming Church Conflict and Transforming Conflict 1, including a 5-day assessed and accredited mediation course Mediating Interpersonal Conflicts and a brand new course in autumn 2018, Transforming Conflict 2: Building Resilient Leadership.
+Bridge Builders offers advanced courses which build on the understanding and skills gained on Transforming Church Conflict and Transforming Conflict 1, including a 5-day assessed and accredited mediation course Mediating Interpersonal Conflicts and a course focussed particularly on leading through change, Transforming Conflict 2: Building Resilient Leadership.

 Leading in Anxious Times – A Systems Approach to Leadership (formerly Leading with Emotional Maturity)

 This foundation course is the successor to the well-received course Leading with Emotional Maturity

 - Aimed at people with leadership responsibility in the church and Christian contexts